Skip to content

 Default: Null

-Add unified prefixes for topic/queue name. https://github.com/dotnetcore/CAP/pull/780
+Add unified prefixes to topic/queue names. https://github.com/dotnetcore/CAP/pull/780

 Default: v1